stefanoalei/CEM-sap-program/README.md

   * CentOS 7.5 and Ubuntu 16.04.3 are validated.

 * Disk partition
-  * This has to be done during host OS installation.
   * Optionally, for better disk performance, reserve a partition (1TB) for libvirt volume.
+  * Partition reservation has to be done during host OS installation.
   * Here is the recommended partition schema for a 2TB disk.
     * Partition 1, 250MB, `/boot`.
     * Partition 2, 1TB, volume group `system`.
       * Logical volume `swap`, 256GB.
       * Logical volume `root`, the rest space.
     * Partition 3, the rest space (for libvirt volume).

+Note: In case no partition is reserved, all VM images will be on file system.

 * Kernel
   * Upgrade kernel and reboot, after installation.